slabstech/gaganyatri.com/_posts/books/mine/saiols/2020-01-21-saiols-chp-R.md

 There was always something left at the end of the day.

-Waiting eagerly for the net time to come over soon
+Waiting eagerly for the next time to come over soon